dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ???
 * Define your meaning and style information once and use it in many places.
 * properly classing and iding your html structure will be critical once we start styling it.
-* if everything is just a div how can you style it.